Updated: April 30, 2012

 I will try to make the compilation as detailed and yet as short as possible.
 Most of the things I've written in the past still hold valid.
 In those cases, I will often briefly cite some of the most important features and then point to my reviews, tutorials and other extensive sources.
 Still, you will get the same, uncompromising quality you are used from the forges of Dedoimedo; explanations, helpful tips and tricks, recommendations, and a personal guarantee.
 All of the programs come thoroughly tested and tried.

 Programs are sorted by categories.
 Most of the entries will have one, maybe two candidates.
 I am going to present only the best of the best.
 Now, more generically, for best distros, please consult my end of the year report.
-For Linux games, please check my separate section with some 100+ games.
-For users' recommendation, please go further below.
+For Linux games, please check my separate section with some 100+ game reviews to date.
+For users' recommendation on software, please check further below.
 Now, if you're ready, read on!

 Blender is an open-source 3D drawing, animation and rendering software.
 It can be used to create 3D effects, interactive applications, animated films, even video games.
 Blender's many features include modeling, UV unwrapping, texturing, rigging and skinning, fluid and smoke simulation, particle simulation, animating, rendering, video editing and compositing.
 I have several articles about the program, as well as two book reviews.